 Megan speaks on why the narrative around strengths should be broadened in mental and physical ways, how engaging our strengths helps create an overall sense of well-being, ways to work against negative bias, and the Velcro/Teflon qualities of the human brain.

 Ryan, the educational director of the VIA Institute on Character, shares how VIA’s 24 core character strengths were distilled, and discusses the benefits of the strengths assessment in the coaching relationship.

-Megan McDonough is CEO of Wholebeing Institute, an educational organization co-founded with Dr. Tal Ben-Shahar.
+Megan McDonough is chair of Wholebeing Institute, an educational organization co-founded with Dr. Tal Ben-Shahar.
 WBI is committed to spreading ideas and practices that can help individuals and groups live life to its fullest.